 In both instances, this could cost you some equity.
 Indeed, if the weak players tighten up or leave, you’ve reduced your ability to win money from.
 This is on top of the actual equity you’re losing by increasing the size of the pot pre-flop.

-Cash game poker is all about post-flop play.
+Cash game poker online and live is all about post-flop play.
 That’s why the stacks are deep.
 Reducing the pot-to-stack ratio encourages people to play marginal hands and gamble lightly.
 When you’re all-in with cards to come, you can’t bluff or pull off any other moves that may maximise your returns.

 Instead, you’re leaving things to the poker gods.
 To put it another way, straddling in poker can be -EV because you’re more likely to find yourself all-in with cards to come.
 When that happens, the winner of the hand will be determined by luck rather than skill.